 The goal of Tammineni lab is to provide an environment where science can be done with free spirit.
 We are committed to train students, postdocs, and research technicians so that they can achieve what they deserve.
 We are open to discussions, collaborations and thrive on honesty and ethical values while pursuing science.

-Regulation of Membrane Trafficking in Neuronal Health and Disease
+Membrane Trafficking in Neuronal Health and Disease